‘We can’t go on’ I shout, the wind buffeting my oversize pac-a-parka, whipping the hood toggles against the side of my damp face.

 You see, I am not a climber, more of a stroller, the occasional Wainwright around the Lakes enough to satisfy my needs, but after the last year of shit stuff, I had toughened up a little, and now fancied myself as ‘up for anything’.
 Besides Alex kept saying, ‘you know you don’t have to, if you really don’t want to,’ and well that was just red flag to my internal bull.

 So now here we are, so very wet, so very cold but so very close to the top, and I can’t believe I’m saying this, but I really, really want to carry on.
-The warden at the car park said to make sensible decisions before continuing on the path if the weather worsened, so our first sensible and very British decision, was to stop and have a cup of tea.
+The warden at the car park said to make sensible decisions before continuing on the path if the weather worsened, so our first sensible and very British decision, is to stop and have a cup of tea.
 And a sandwich.
 And as we slurp the dregs of the now lukewarm tea, we weigh up our options.

 Of which of course, there are only two.
 Up or down.
 Carry on or give up.
 And, although there doesn’t seem to be any signs of the cloud clearing, we can see at least a few feet in front.
 And, as long as we shuffle forward, rather than stride, we should be okay.
 We have to try at least.